katsuhisamaruyama/jxplatform3/README.md

 ### PDG (Program Dependence Graph)

-JxPlatform3 provides a PDG from a CFG for each method existing in Java source code.
+JxPlatform3 provides a PDG from a CFG for each method/field existing in Java source code.

 * PDG - Provides information on a PDG of a method or a field
 * ClDG - Provides information on a class dependence graph (ClDG) of a class